DynamoDS/RefineryPrimer/04-sample-workflows/04-01_getting-started-workflows/04-01-02_minimum-volume-and-maximum-surface.md

 [Download Dynamo file](https://github.com/DynamoDS/RefineryPrimer/releases/download/samples-v1/04-01-02_Minimum-volume-and-maximum-surface.dyn)

-The three cuboids \(C1, C2 & C3\) represent buildings and can vary in different ways:
+The three cuboids \(C1, C2 and C3\) represent buildings and can vary in different ways:

 * C1 can only change in height
 * C2 and C3 can vary in both height and location

 We say these two goals are competing because when considering one cuboid, the bigger the volume, the bigger the surface area, so we can't maximize one whilst minimizing the other.
-However, when we consider multiple cuboids, with each of them constrained differently and their volumes joined together to form a single solid element, it becomes possible to find an optimal solution of minimizing volume & maximizing surface area.
+However, when we consider multiple cuboids, with each of them constrained differently and their volumes joined together to form a single solid element, it becomes possible to find an optimal solution of minimizing volume and maximizing surface area.

 <br/>